Testing a Cluster

 Replication Testing

-There are a few step to do to test that Galera Cluster is working as expected.
+With these steps, you can test that your Galera Cluster is working as expected.
 First, using the database client, verify that all nodes have connected to each other.
-To do this, execute the SHOW STATUS statement like so:
+To do this, execute the SHOW STATUS statement as shown below:

 SHOW STATUS LIKE 'wsrep_%';